-Carbon Monoxide / Cyanide / HazMat Exposure
+Carbon Monoxide / Cyanide / HazMat Exposure (NCCEP TE-2)

-(NCCEP TE-2)

-- 1. Ensure scene safety and a protective environment for all personnel and patients - A. Additional precautions (distance and shielding) should be considered when radiological agents are involved. - 2.
+- 1. Ensure scene safety and a protective environment for all personnel and patients - A. Consider additional precautions (distance and shielding) when radiological agents are involved - 2.
 Ensure fire department resources (Hazardous Materials Team) has been notified - Attempt to identify exposure (bystander or worker information, incident location, environmental indicators, container description, placards or labels, shipping papers or Material Safety Data Sheets, patient symptoms) - 4.
 Don appropriate personal protective equipment - A. Decision for type and level will be made by the scene Incident Command - 5.
 Immediately remove all patients from the exposure and determine the level of contamination present - A. Determine the need for decontamination prior to full assessment and treatment - B. Vapor material source: remove from source of contamination - C. Liquid material source: remove contaminated equipment and clothing and perform gross and technical decontamination procedures - D. Solid material source: remove material by physical measures of brushing away source, then gross and technical decontamination procedures as indicated - 6.
 Medical Initial Assessment Protocol or Pediatric Initial Assessment Protocol - 7.
 Airway: Adult Protocol; Airway: Pediatric Protocol - 8.
 Assess vital signs - 9.
 Provide supplemental oxygen per patient condition to maintain $SpO_2 = 94 97\%$ - 10.
 Remove appropriate clothing to fully inspect the chest, abdomen, and extremities for any significant thermal injuries - 11.
 Remove constricting jewelry, watches, etc. - 12.
-Assess vital signs with pulse oximetry - 13.
-If available, a carboxyhemoglobin level should be obtained with the Rad 57 oximeter
+If available, utilize a Rad 57 to obtain carboxyhemoglobin level ii.
+3% to 12% and no symptoms